nickbild/shaides/README.md

 ### AWS

-I trained on `g3s.xlarge` instances at Amazon AWS, with Nvidia Tesla M60 GPUs.
+I trained on `g3s.xlarge` instances at Amazon AWS, with NVIDIA Tesla M60 GPUs.
 The `Deep Learning AMI (Ubuntu) Version 23.1` image has lots of machine learning packages preinstalled, so it's super easy to use.
 Just launch an EC2 instance from the web dashboard, then clone my github repo:

 ```
 git clone https://github.com/nickbild/shaides.git